 The Department for Education reinforces the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs.”
 The Government set out its definition of British values in the 2011 Prevent Strategy, and these values were reiterated in 2014.
 At Cudworth Churchfield, British values are reinforced regularly and in the following ways:

 At the beginning of each year children affirm the school’s expectations and the rights and responsibilities associated with these.
 Every child and staff member takes responsibility for instilling these values into the school community.
 The children and staff actively engage with each other to create harmonious learning environments where everyone is responsible for the high expectations through our ‘Golden Rules’.
-Cudworth Churchfield has a School Council who are elected by their peers.
+Cudworth Churchfield has a School Parliament who are elected by their peers.
 Within class, children have a chance to write their own proposal and give a speech as to why they should be a class representative.
 The class then decide who will be best at representing them.
 Our children understand that being a member of the School Council comes with great responsibility and a commitment to giving their best to school life.
 Democracy is taught during assemblies and class-based PHSCE sessions.
 Children regularly get opportunities to express their views in school through Pupil Voice interviews and questionnaires.
 For example, children have an annual questionnaire where they are able to put forward their views about the school.

 The Rule of Law